 Karen is 23.
 She finished college last year and landed the job of her dreams in graphic arts.
 The work is creative and challenging.
-Karen is pretty and has many friends so she is frequently included in the party circuit at work.
+Karen is pretty and has many friends, so she is frequently included in the party circuit at work.
 She should be happy and excited.
 After all, her life is beginning just as she carefully planned it.
 But instead, she feels dead and dull inside.
 She keeps up with her job, but it doesn’t bring the joy she thought it would.
-She feels distant from its satisfactions.
-She doesn’t feel as creative as she once was, and doesn’t understand the dull distant sorrowing she feels despite her accomplishments.
+She doesn’t feel as creative as she once was and doesn’t understand the dull distant sorrowing she feels despite her accomplishments.

 Karen had an abortion in college.
 She thought she had a serious committed relationship with her boyfriend, but when she told him she was pregnant he was definitely less than happy about it.
 He told her the decision was up to her, but if she wanted an abortion, he would pay for it.
 She sensed his lack of commitment to her and his baby and decided on abortion.
 Two of her roommates had abortions and they seemed fine afterwards.
 What’s wrong with her that she feels so depressed about it?

-But although her mind may say one thing, her emotional life and her body cells say another.
+But although a woman’s mind may say one thing, her emotional life and her body cells say another.
 If she has the abortion, the very cells of her body remember the pregnancy and know that the process of change that had been going on was stopped in an unnatural manner.
 Her body and her emotions tell her that she is a mother who has lost a child.
-And so it is not surprising that after the abortion, a pain begins to emerge from the depths of her heart.
-She has a loss to mourn, but cannot allow herself to grieve.
+And so, it is not surprising that after the abortion, a pain begins to emerge from the depths of her heart.
+She has a loss to mourn but cannot allow herself to grieve.
 Grieving would require admitting to herself that a child was killed in the abortion and that she shares responsibility for her child’s death.
-This is a very heavy burden to bear, and so, she resorts to denial in order to cope: denial of the baby’s humanity, ‘it wasn’t a baby so I have nothing to grieve or feel guilty about’, and denial of her emotional pain.
+This is a very heavy burden to bear, and so, she resorts to denial to cope: denial of the baby’s humanity, ‘it wasn’t a baby, so I have nothing to grieve or feel guilty about,’ and denial of her emotional pain.
 ‘I should feel okay about this,’ she reasons.
 ‘Everyone else does.
 I must not feel this way or think about the abortion.’

-Post-abortion reactions are specific and identifiable.
+Abortion reactions are specific and identifiable.
 They originate mainly from the problem of denial and suppression of feelings.
 When we suppress one of our emotions it affects all of them.
-This is the basis of post-abortion trauma: the denial of the baby and the denial of our feelings.
+This is the basis of abortion trauma: the denial of the baby and the denial of our feelings.
 This causes symptoms of reexperience, avoidance and impacted grieving.

 Many examples can be given of reexperiencing.
 A number of women I have worked with have difficulty having a cervical exam or going into a hospital.
 These events cause such anxiety that they are no longer able to tolerate them.
 Many women I know have nightmares about their abortion or the baby.
 One large Finnish study examining all suicides among women in an eight-year period found that women who had an abortion committed suicide at three times the rate of the general population and almost six times the rate of women who had given birth.

-The pro-life pregnancy service centers in the U.S. report that many women come into the centers pregnant again on the anniversary date of the abortion or on the date of the birth of the aborted baby.
+The pregnancy centers in the U.S. report that many women come into the centers pregnant again on the anniversary date of the abortion or on the date of the birth of the aborted baby.
 This may be an attempt to deal with the sadness of these days.
-A survey of 83 post- abortive women done by Kathleen Franco, M.D. of the Medical College of Ohio, illustrates how widespread is the problem of anniversary reactions.
+A survey, done by Kathleen Franco, M.D. of the Medical College of Ohio, of 83 women who have had abortions, illustrates how widespread is the problem of anniversary reactions.
 Thirty of the respondents had experienced physical or emotional reactions on the anniversary of the abortion or the due date.
 These included problems such as suicidal thoughts, headaches, cardiac symptoms, anxiety, alcohol and drug abuse, or more verbal abuse toward their children.

 Women also experience avoidance symptoms.
 These include avoidance of anything associated with the abortion trauma or numbing of the responsiveness that was present before the abortion.
 These include efforts to avoid or deny thoughts or feelings associated with the abortion; efforts to avoid activities, situations, or information that might cause a remembrance of the abortion; inability to recall the abortion experience or an important aspect of the abortion.
 Other significant symptoms include very diminished interest in significant activities, feeling of detachment or estrangement from others, withdrawal in relationships or reduced communication.
 Some women have restricted range of affect, such as an inability to have loving or tender feelings.